Skip Ribbon Commands

 • You can log in to your SSMS user account and complete your application.

-If you have an SSMS user account but you have forgotten either or both of your username and/or password
+If you have an SSMS user account but have forgotten either your username or password

-• Go to the 'forgotten your…' links provided in the 'Log into your account' area.
-Once you have recovered your username and reset your password, you can log in to your SSMS user account and complete your application.
+• Go to the 'Forgotten your…' links provided in the 'login to your account' area.
+Once you have recovered your login information, you can login to your SSMS user account and complete your application.

 If you do not have an SSMS user account then you can apply as a new applicant

 • Go to the 'Don't have an account' area and click on the 'new applicants' link.
-This will take you to the application process.
+This will take you to the beginning of the application process.

 Where do you go if you need more information?